 14. Rumour has it that on the whole, Moroccan people are very friendly and will try to make conversation with tourists

 I would say yes more often than not….but that’s largely due to the fact that they want to sell you something or get money from you somehow.

 When I pointed out the magnitude of his starting price he explained that business wasn’t going so well, it had been a bit slow so he needed the money….yet he’d be giving me camels and a house if I emigrated.

 Rumour has it, that although Morocco is a muslim country, less than 50% are practicing……

-Rumour has it you’d be crazy to do a desert trip during the summer months (June/July/Aug) as temperatures soar to the 50 Celsius mark
+15. Rumour has it you’d be crazy to do a desert trip during the summer months (June/July/Aug) as temperatures soar to the 50 Celsius mark

 Well temperatures soared to 30/31 C in March and that was more than hot enough for me.
 I wouldn’t want to be in Morocco when it’s any hotter than that, so be sure to think about the time of year before you book your Morocco holiday.

 Arms and legs on display together is probably a bit too much when you’re away from your hotel – one or the other is passable, though you will see plenty of tourists dressing however they please, alongside the overly cautious, all wrapped up like babies in swaddling bands.

 17. Rumour has it, security at the airport is extra tight with a lot of checks and forms to fill out, especially when returning home

 Turkey was pretty tight, we went through around three separate security checks when leaving Turkey if I remember rightly, including scanners and bag searches, swabs of personal items, and then more bag and body searches at the boarding gate so I didn’t think it could be any worse than that in Morocco….and it wasn’t.

 Turkey was terrible – ‘super extra’ with security checks.